Port Sunlight - Bubble Trouble

 Show more »

 The route is friendly for wheelchair users and pushchairs, though some of the pavements are uneven in places.
-The roads are quiet enough around the route, so you could you use them if necessary.
+The roads are quiet enough around the route, so you could use them if necessary.

-One Clue is set in a churchyard which should be accessible 24 hours a day.
+One clue is set in a churchyard, which should be accessible 24 hours a day.
 Access for dogs is restricted here, so please be aware if taking a four-legged friend on your mission.

 There is on-street parking available in one of the streets near the garden centre (CH62 5DY), just a minute walk away from the mission start point.

 There are some fantastic events in Port Sunlight’s calendar, all of which are great times to visit this beautiful village.
-However, you may find that some of the Clues on this Trail may become obstructed or difficult to access on these occasions.
+However, you may find that some of the clues on this Trail may become obstructed or difficult to access on these occasions.